jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 As you see, the canonical Flux architecture is only one way of implementing CQRS in a system.
 It also adds a lot of objects into a system, compared with a normal DDD approach.
-Is added overhead worth it?
+Is added bloat worth it?

 ## When should I Flux?

 I don't think this architectural pattern is appropriate for all situations.
-Like other tools under our belt, don't mindlessly apply the same patterns everywhere.
+Like other tools under our belt, don't use mindlessly apply the same patterns everywhere.

 In particular, Flux *may be inappropriate* if your views map well to your domain models.
 For example, in a simple CRUD application, you may have exactly three